 During a routine traffic stop, a patrol officer might suspect that a driver is under the influence of drugs.
-If the officer who contacts the suspect is not a drug recognition evaluator (DRE), he will call upon a DRE—a police officer trained to recognize signs of drug impairment—to be dispatched to the police station to perform a Drug Recognition Evaluation.
+If the officer who contacts the suspect is not a drug recognition evaluator (DRE), he will likely call upon a DRE—a police officer trained to recognize signs of drug impairment—to be dispatched to the police station to perform a Drug Recognition Evaluation.

 The Drug Recognition Evaluation is voluntary, thus the suspect is not required to complete the evaluation.
-It is simply a tool used by the police, like field sobriety tests, to provide more evidence for the prosecution at trial in a DUI case.
+It is simply a tool used by the police, like field sobriety tests, to provide more evidence for the prosecution at trial in a DUI-D case.
 Based on the officer’s observations during this evaluation, he draws conclusions about a driver’s drug impairment and will try to testify about these conclusions in court.

-DUI-D cases in Colorado also involve a blood test to screen and confirm traces of drug use in your system.
+DUI-D cases in Colorado also often involve a blood test to screen and confirm traces of drug use in your system.
 A typical drug screen in a DUI case will test for barbiturates, benzodiazepines, cannabinoids (THC), cocaine, ethanol, methadone, methamphetamine, opiates, phencyclidine (PCP), and propoxyphene (Darvon).
-The prosecutor in a DUI case will allege that the drug impaired you, but it can just as well be the case that the traces of drug in your blood did not impair you at the time that you were driving can use any metabolite of a drug as evidence.
-Marijuana (THC) has metabolites that can be found in your blood far after its impairing effect wears off.
+The prosecutor in a DUI case will allege that the drug impaired you, based on the officer’s statements and testimony regarding any bad driving, observed physical indicia of impairment and performance on standardized field sobriety tests and/or a drug recognition evaluation.

 An experienced DUI defense attorney can search for flaws in the DRE’s administration of the impairment evaluation.
 In addition, a DUI defense attorney can evaluate whether, at the time you were stopped and arrested, your constitutional and statutory rights were upheld.
 Even a small mistake in the process of blood testing, from the initial blood draw to the testing of the blood sample at the state lab, could affect the credibility of the blood test results.
 An experienced DUI defense attorney will know how to use these errors to develop defenses to a blood test in a Colorado DUI case.